 It’s not worth my trouble to offer funded places due to issues such as delayed payments and red tape.
 Is anything being done to address these?

 Yes.
 The Government wants to increase the number of providers – and childminders in particular – offering funded places.
-Following campaigning from PACEY, it will be expecting local authorities to pay providers, particularly childminders, monthly by September 2018 at the latest.
-It has also developed a model agreement to cut down on red tape and bring clarity and consistency to agreements between local authorities and all types of providers.
+Following campaigning from PACEY since September 2018 local authorities are expected to pay providers, particular childminders, monthly.
+The Government also has produced a model agreement to cut down on red tape and bring clarity and consistency to agreements between local authorities and all types of providers.

 Local authorities are required to have due regard to this agreement and use all of its provisions unless there is good reason not to.
 It requires local authorities to clearly set out the documentation they need to receive from providers and the timetable providers need to follow.
 Authorities are not permitted to carry out audit regimes which are disproportionate or unnecessarily burdensome to providers.